Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: Implications

 The two preceding implications converge on a single conclusion: standard ad hoc retrieval collections do not provide the annotation infrastructure that entity-oriented ranking requires.
 This is not a criticism of any specific benchmark.
 Robust04, TREC DL, and similar collections were designed for document-level retrieval evaluation.
 The workarounds currently in use --- binary derivation, entity filtering, conditional evaluation --- are not approximations that can be refined away.
 They are responses to a structural gap between what the collections provide and what entity-oriented systems need, and they systematically prevent the field from answering its central question.

 The oracle coverage analysis makes the gap concrete.
 A greedy oracle selecting the minimum entity set to cover all relevant documents achieves mean OracleCov@20 $= 0.999$ across 248 queries.
 The entities required to cover relevant documents exist in the collection.
-The bottleneck is not entity availability but entity identifiability --- knowing which of the 3,373 available entities per query reliably signal relevance rather than topical adjacency or co-occurrence noise.
-That knowledge requires entity-level discriminativeness annotations that standard collections do not provide.
+The bottleneck is not entity availability but entity identifiability---knowing which of the roughly 31{,}000 entities linked in a query's candidate pool reliably signal relevance rather than topical adjacency or co-occurrence noise.
+Selecting twenty such entities is a needle-in-haystack problem that no available supervision signal is designed to solve.

 Two specific gaps need to be closed.
 The first is entity-level relevance annotations.
-What is needed are collections that pair document relevance judgments with entity-level discriminativeness annotations for the same queries --- specifying not only which documents are relevant but which entities reliably distinguish them from non-relevant ones under the actual linking environment.
+What is needed are collections that pair document relevance judgments with entity-level discriminativeness annotations for the same queries---specifying not only which documents are relevant but which entities reliably distinguish them from non-relevant ones under the actual linking environment.
 This would allow entity rankers to be trained and evaluated directly on OER rather than on the noisy exclusive-presence proxy that binary derivation provides.
 TREC Complex Answer Retrieval~\cite{dietz2017trec} introduced entity annotations derived from Wikipedia hyperlink structure, but these are not available for newswire collections and do not provide discriminativeness judgments grounded in document-level relevance.
 A parallel extension to passage-level retrieval would further enable evaluation of entity-grounded generation pipelines under the same diagnostic framework.